NZUS01 KLZK DDHHMM

 NATIONAL WEATHER SERVICE LITTLE ROCK AR

 600 AM CDT WED JUN 24 2015

 ...LIGHTNING SAFETY AWARENESS WEEK...

-The National Weather Service has declared the week of June 22nd through 28th, LIGHTNING SAFETY AWARENESS WEEK.
+The National Weather Service has declared the week of June

+21st through the 27th as LIGHTNING SAFETY AWARENESS WEEK.
 This

 is the third of five public information statements to be issued

-by the National Weather Service
+by the National Weather Service office in Little Rock

 Today's topic is LIGHTNING SAFETY AND SPORTS ACTIVITIES.

 you should be prepared to go to a safe place when thunderstorms

-(golf, soccer, running, baseball, football)
+(golf, soccer, running, baseball, football) were killed by lightning

-many cases, those involved in the activities
+from 2006 to 2013.
+In many cases, those involved in the activities

 failed to realize the developing danger.

 Officials in charge of organized sports should have a lightning

 the plan and know what to do.